Julian-Alberts/qutee/README.md

 # Qutee

-Qutee is a simple implementation of a quad tree.
+Qutee is a simple implementation of a quadtree.
 Qutee allows you to choose which primitive number type should be used for coordinates.
-Items of the quad tree do not require any trait bounds.
+Items of the quadtree do not require any trait bounds.

 ## Boundary
 A boundary can be constructed with `Boundary::new` or `Boundary::between_points`.
-`Boundary::new` takes a `Point` as its first argument followed by a width and height.
+`Boundary::new` takes a `Point` as its first argument, followed by a width and height.
 `Boundary::between_points` takes two `Point` Objects.

 ## Point
 A point in 2D space.
 A point can be constructed with `Point::new`.
-This function takes an `x` and `y` argument.
+This function takes an `x` and `y' argument.
-Most functions do not require a `Point` directly but take `impl Into<Point>` as an argument.
+Most functions do not directly require a `Point` but take `impl Into<Point>` as an argument.
-This allows for an tuple to be used where the first item is `x` and the second `y`.
+This allows for a tuple to be used as a point where the first item is `x` and the second `y'.

 ## QuadTree
-QuadTree provides the actual quad tree implementation.
+QuadTree provides the actual quadtree implementation.
 QuadTree has two required and one optional generic parameter.
 The first two arguments are the coordinate and item type.
-The third parameter defines how the max capacity for each level is defined.
+The third parameter defines how the max capacity for each level is determined.
-By default this argument is set to `DynCapacity` you can change this to `ConstCapacity` if you know the size at compile time.
+By default, this argument is set to `DynCapacity`.
+You can change this to `ConstCapacity` if you know the size at compile time.

 ### Create
 To create a `QuadTree` you can use one of three methods